tarwn/lessthandot-hugo/blogs/content/posts/2012-11-28-successful-consulting-series.md

 <hr size="1" />

-Upon completing this series, we&#8217;ve taken all the articles and combined them into a PDF file.
+Upon completing this series, we've taken all the articles and combined them into a PDF file.
 We hope this will make it easier for you to utilize these tips and experiences from Ted, Hope and Jes.

 You can download the complete series here: [The Successful Consultant][19]